laravel-enso/documentation/docs/packages/form-builder.md

 - the JSON template that configures the form's layout, inputs, actions, etc.
 - a basic Form builder class (which can also contain complex logic for complex scenarios)
 - usually, an endpoint that reads the configuration and returns a properly formatted form configuration
-- the `vue-from` VueJS components inside your page/app that renders the form based on the configuration
+- the `vue-form` / `enso-form` VueJS components inside your page/app that renders the form based on the configuration
 - one or more endpoints for your form's actions, such as storing, updating, deleting.

 1. Create a template file for the new form, using `template.json` as an example, and place it inside `app/Forms` (recommended).